VimsecAu/kb/m365/baselines/powerbi.md

   have a Power BI Pro or Premium Per User (PPU) licence in addition to one of the previously mentioned Azure Information Protection licences.

-- Before enabling sensitivity labels on the company's tenant, make sure that sensitivity labels have been defined and published for relevant users and groups.
+- Before enabling sensitivity labels on the organisation's tenant, make sure that sensitivity labels have been defined and published for relevant users and groups.
 See [Create and configure sensitivity labels and their